 Brachyloma from the Greek 'brachys' meaning short and 'loma' meaning a fringe or edge, alluding to the hairs or scales in the throat of the corolla tube.
-Ericoides from Greek meaning heath-like; possibly referring to the resemblance to plants in the genus Erica.
+Ericoides from Greek meaning heath-like, alluding to the species resemblance to plants in the genus Erica.

 Distribution and status

-Herbarium regions: Northern Lofty, Murray, Southern Lofty, South Eastern
+Herbarium regions: Northern Lofty, Murray, Southern Lofty, South Eastern, Green Adelaide

 NRM regions: Adelaide and Mount Lofty Ranges, Northern and Yorke, South Australian Murray-Darling Basin, South East